bobbybudnick/SFS-Infrastructure/README.md

 Redundancy script fails on gateway 1 with vm and internet server sometimes
 Connection between staging server and workstation hangs sometimes
 Problems have been worked around but still annoying

+38. Proxmox VM shutdown not working
+Also no virtual console login for vm is a symptom.
+Kill process of vm.
+ps aux | grep <VMID>
+kill processnumber
+Caused by /etc/rc.local not having & on end of script.

+39. Proxmox SSH login not working
+permitrootlogin option in ssh config had somehow been changed.
+Now changed back and it works fine.

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For